JoelBrd/Socket/docs/YourFirstPlug.md

 	}
 }
 ```
-We can access the value via
-`local amount = plug.State.FieldValues.Amount`
+We can access the value via `local amount = plug.State.FieldValues.Amount` - or more nicely `local amount = plug:GetFieldValue("Amount")`
 Note that amount may not exist, so we can either:
 1. Run this check in our `Function`
 2. Do